 When a stent may not be recommended

-An artery stent may not be recommended in some circumstances.
+An artery stent may not be recommended if:

-- If your condition is mild, your provider may monitor your condition, start you on medicine, and recommend heart-healthy lifestyle changes.
+- Your condition is mild.
+Your provider may monitor your condition, start you on medicine, and recommend heart-healthy lifestyle changes.

-- If you have other medical conditions such as multiple narrowed coronary arteries, kidney disease that is long-lasting, or diabetes, stents may not be recommended.
+- You have other medical conditions, such as multiple narrowed coronary arteries, long-standing kidney disease, or diabetes.
 Your provider may recommend coronary artery bypass graft surgery (CABG) instead.

-- Age or other risk factors may lead your provider to recommend another procedure instead of a carotid stent, especially if you are over age 70.
-Your provider may also recommend another procedure if the risk of stroke is high.
-Stent grafts may be riskier for older patients or those with conditions such as kidney failure or heart failure.
+- You have a high risk for complications.
+Age or other risk factors may lead your provider to recommend a different treatment instead of a carotid stent, especially if you are over age 70 or you have a high risk of stroke.
+Stent grafts may be riskier for older people and those with conditions such as kidney or heart failure.

-An airway stent may not be recommended in some circumstances.
+An airway stent may not be recommended if:

-- If you cannot have anesthesia or sedation.
+- You cannot have anesthesia or be sedated.

-- If you need future procedures, such as laser therapy, which can break or burn the stent.
-The stent can also get in the way if your lung requires surgery for other reasons.
+- You need other procedures in the future, such as laser therapy, which can break or burn the stent.
+An airway stent can also get in the way if you need lung surgery for other reasons.